 Cantilever retaining walls tend to be made of reinforced concrete.
 They are more heavy-duty than many other walls and are for large projects.
 They can be up to 25 feet and are constructed with a base and stem design.
 The base acts somewhere like a door stopper that is placed under the backfill.
 It provides the weight to keep the wall and the soil in place.
-Thompson & Sons will carefully calculate the size of the cantilever needed to properly protect against water and soil so that the wall does not fail.
+Landscaping Ninjas will carefully calculate the size of the cantilever needed to properly protect against water and soil so that the wall does not fail.

 Anchored Retaining Walls

 As the name would suggest, these retaining walls are held in place by cables or other supports that are anchored to a sturdy structure.
 In most cases, this structure is rock or even deep into tightly packed soil.
 The anchor is held in place using pressurized concrete that is injected into the anchor hole and then expands to secure it.
 This type of wall is known to be able to withstand great amounts of pressure.
 It is a perfect option when the wall needs to be thin to fit into a certain space, and would otherwise be too flimsy to hold up.
 The anchoring provides tremendous support, even with heavy loads.

 What a retaining wall is used for your landscaping or excavation project will depend on several factors, such as the nature of the backfill, the angle of the soil levels, and the type of soil or other material that it will be holding back.
 Contact Landscaping Ninjas so we can help you figure out what would be best for your situation, and to construct a durable retaining wall that will last for however long you need it.